NPaspallis/prepared/docs/guidelines.md

 ## Foundations

-The primary aim of this document is to inform instructional designers about the _capabilities_ of the framework, and to enable them to define a educational content in a way that can be easily added to the app.
+The primary aim of this document is to inform instructional designers about the _capabilities_ of the framework, and to enable them to define educational content in a way that can be easily added to the app.

-Each educational module (aka _story_) consists of some general information (like a title, authors, and a banner image), plus a sequence of _pages_.
+Each educational module (aka _story_ or _case study_) consists of some general information (like a title, authors, and a banner image), plus a sequence of _pages_.
 Individual pages can be plain (i.e., containing text, images, or video) or interactive (i.e., containing live polls, or chats).